 Depression is often overlooked.
 It may occur in response to the disease (its symptoms and feared consequences), adverse effects of the treatments, or both.
 Patients receiving interferon can develop depression as an adverse effect.
 Also, alopecia as an adverse effect of radiation therapy or chemotherapy can contribute to depression.
 Frank discussion of a patient’s fears can often relieve anxiety.
 Depression can often be treated effectively (see Depressive Disorders).

 Tumor lysis syndrome may occur secondary to release of intracellular components into the bloodstream as a result of tumor cell death after chemotherapy.
 It occurs mainly in acute leukemias and non-Hodgkin lymphomas but can also occur in other hematologic cancers and, uncommonly, after treatment of solid tumors.
 It should be suspected in patients with a large tumor burden who develop acute kidney injury after initial treatment.
-T-cell vaccines used to treat B-cell leukemias (see discussed in Vaccines) may precipitate life threatening tumor lysis and cytokine release days to weeks after vaccine administration.
+T-cell vaccines used to treat B-cell leukemias (see Modalities of Cancer Therapy : Vaccines) may precipitate life threatening tumor lysis and cytokine release days to weeks after vaccine administration.

 The diagnosis is confirmed by some combination of the following findings: